 If you are running multiple TV outlets (even if there are only one TVs running at one time) you should consider running a masthead amplifier.
 Without one the signals at the TVs will generally be quite weak.
 We now recommend to customers to buy an amplifier based on relevant filtering, gain, and capacity to work on available signal levels.
 Do not buy an amplifier based on signal levels without first testing the levels on a spectrum analyser.
 9/10 cheap amplifiers fail due to poor filtering, inability to work on signal levels common to the mornington peninsula, or dubious design and construction.

 Beleura Hill runs off either the Arthurs Seat transmitter or Mount Dandenong.
 Running off Arthurs Seat will require a high performance UHF antenna and a good amplifier, be it a masthead or distribution amplifier.
 Please note that good quality cabling is essential in the case of Arthurs Seat.
 Higher UHF frequencies suffer badly from attenuation through RG59, cheaper solid dialectric RG6 and lower grade airspace cables.
-We recommend RG6 quadshield as per the ACMA recommendations.
+We recommend the RG6 quadshield as per the ACMA recommendations.

 Please note this document is intended as a guide only and cannot take into account the specific signal levels coming into the antenna on your property, the conditions of amplifiers, splitters, taps, terminations, wall plates and leads.
 It is always preferable wherever possible to consult a qualified professional equipped with knowledge of potential issues within your system and the latest test equiptment.
 This document is based around 17 years of experience working in and around Mornington.